Discover a natural playground for the whole family

 Enjoy lush blooms every season at Kaneko Seeds Gunma Flower Park, which features an English garden, a Japanese garden, and a rock garden.
 The greenhouses feature plant life from various tropical countries.
 The colorful displays of cacti and succulents are especially popular with kids.
 The park has a play area with slides, mazes, a jungle gym, and an obstacle course.
 In summer, there is a splash pool.
 Shady picnic areas are ideal for a family break, or try the park’s casual restaurants, which offer kids’ meals.
 Alternatively, AEON Mall in Ota, a 45 minutes drive away has a food court with options to satisfy the whole family, as well as plenty of shopping options.

 In the summer months, Tambara’s slopes are blanketed with flowers.
 The Tambara Lavender Park specializes in lavender.
 Over 50,000 lavender plants bloom in summer, along with other flower varieties, including sunflowers and hydrangeas.
 The purple lavender-flavored ice cream is a must-try on a summer’s day.
 The park’s ski lift provides a fun way to access the upper reaches.
 Remember your trip to the park with souvenirs of lavender soap and cosmetics.

 There are farms across Gunma where you can pick and eat fruit in different seasons.
 Strawberries are grown at just the right height for kids of all ages to pick, and come into season from early winter through early spring.
-Kajitsu no Sato Harada Farm in Numata is a popular strawberry farm that also grows cherries, peaches, grapes, and apples.
+Kajitsu no Sato Harada Farm in Numata grows strawberries, cherries, peaches, grapes, and apples.
 Its farm shop sells treats made from the farm’s fruits, including cake, juice, and pie.